Stuart-Summer-2020-Pendulum-Project/PythonNumericalMethods/README.md

 - SummerResearch_Backtest.py
 Applies the same fit but on 4 evenly split segments of the dataset.
 Displays error thru terminal for each partition

+## Inputs/Outputs
+- Input: Experiment # to analyze (valid integer)
+- Output: 1 Plot containing fit vs data and a legend displaying ChiSq/MSE values.
+Optimized values of G and B will output to the terminal.

 ## Walk through of code logic
 1) Pulls data and cleans it up a little by selecting the data past t=300sec and beyond